-Lunzip provides a "low memory" mode able to decompress any file using as little memory as 50 kB, irrespective of the dictionary size used to compress the file.
+Lunzip provides a 'low memory' mode able to decompress any file using as little memory as 50 kB, irrespective of the dictionary size used to compress the file.
 To activate it, specify the size of the output buffer with the option '--buffer-size' and lunzip will use the decompressed file as dictionary for distances beyond the buffer size.
-Of course, the smaller the output buffer size used in relation to the dictionary size, the more accesses to disk are needed and the slower the decompression is.
-This "low memory" mode only works when decompressing to a regular file and is intended for systems without enough memory (RAM + swap) to keep the whole dictionary at once.
+Of course, the larger the difference between the buffer size and the dictionary size, the more accesses to disk are needed and the slower the decompression is.
+This 'low memory' mode only works when decompressing to a regular file and is intended for systems without enough memory (RAM + swap) to keep the whole dictionary at once.
 It has been tested on a laptop with a 486 processor and 4 MiB of RAM.

 The amount of memory required by lunzip to decompress a file is about 46 kB larger than the dictionary size used to compress that file, unless '--buffer-size' is specified.

-Decompressing a file is much like copying or moving it; therefore lunzip preserves the access and modification dates, permissions, and, when possible, ownership of the file just as "cp -p" does.
+Decompressing a file is much like copying or moving it.
+Therefore lunzip preserves the access and modification dates, permissions, and, if you have appropriate privileges, ownership of the file just as 'cp -p' does.
 (If the user ID or the group ID can't be duplicated, the file permission bits S_ISUID and S_ISGID are cleared).

-Lunzip is able to read from some types of non regular files if either the option '-c' or the option '-o' is specified.
+Lunzip is able to read from some types of non-regular files if either the option '-c' or the option '-o' is specified.

 If no file names are specified, lunzip decompresses from standard input to standard output.
-In this case, lunzip will decline to read compressed input from a terminal, as this might leave the terminal in an abnormal state.
+In this case, lunzip refuses to read compressed input from a terminal, as this might leave the terminal in an abnormal state.

-Lunzip will correctly decompress a file which is the concatenation of two or more compressed files.
+Lunzip correctly decompresses a file which is the concatenation of two or more compressed files.
 The result is the concatenation of the corresponding uncompressed files.
 Integrity testing of concatenated compressed files is also supported.

 Lunzip only includes a man page and a README file.
 For information about the lzip file format see the online manual of lzip below.